sstadt/Vertical-Slider/README.md

 The vslider() function will also take an options object to further customize the slider.

-duration
-default: 600
-The time to complete the slider animation, in milliseconds.
+duration - The time to complete the slider animation, in milliseconds. *default: 600*

-auto
-default: 0
-The time in milliseconds before the slider auto scrolls to the next element.
-Disabled when set to 0.
+auto - The time in milliseconds before the slider auto scrolls to the next element.
+Disabled when set to 0. *default: 0*

-easing
-default: 'swing'
-The easing string to apply to the slider animation.
+easing - The easing string to apply to the slider animation. *default: 'swing'*